 10.7 Who can access personal data about you?

-We disclose data to the following organisations in accordance with the Universities and University Colleges Act and the Tertiary Vocational Education Act:
+We share information from FS with a number of organisations in accordance with the University and University Colleges Act and the Higher Vocational Education Act, including:

 - Statistics Norway